angoca/db2-index/Main-sources.md

 These blogs are not longer updated 😞

-* Chris Eaton - An Expert's Guide to DB2 Technology (Blog from an IBM expert 😢 ). http://it.toolbox.com/blogs/db2luw/
+* Chris Eaton - An Expert's Guide to DB2 Technology (Blog from an IBM expert 😢 ). http://it.toolbox.com/blogs/db2luw/ - Not longer available.
 * Serge Rielau (瑞赛奇) and Rick Swagerman - SQL Tips for DB2 LUW (Blog from DB2 architect 🙈 ). https://www.ibm.com/developerworks/community/blogs/SQLTips4DB2LUW/
 * Nagendra - DB2 queries (Blog about technical stuff). http://learndb.blogspot.com.co/
   * All articles since 2009 to 201708